Lidiadev/ecommerce-api/readme.md

 * FluentAssertions

 ### Architecture Overview
-The architecture patterns used for this application are based on DDD (Domain-Driven Design) approach.
+The architecture patterns used for this application are based on DDD (Domain-Driven Design) approach following the principles of Clean Architecture.

 ### Domain